Mumbai Food: Piccadilly will serve you now... but as Persepolis

-If in the last seven months, you’ve missed the fatoush at Colaba’s 58-year-old Irani café, your wait’s over.
+Colaba's 58-year-old Irani café -- Piccadilly, famous for its kebabs, reopens.
 And there’s a bonus: extra Continental and Parsi dishes, and possibly, a new name

 The lady who smiles on a signboard that reads ‘Piccadilly’ opposite Electric House on Colaba Causeway has been smiling so since 1957.
 Diners walking out of the Iranian-run café with sought-after tables by French windows that offer a view of street life, wear the same look of delight after a meal of sahan mutton shawarma and fila chicken.